-The University of Twente hosts three internal grants for its employers to collaborate with hospitals in the region or private enterprises.
+The University of Twente hosts three internal grants for its research employees to collaborate with hospitals in the region or private enterprises and one collaboration grant with the University of Münster (WWU).

 The University of Twente aims to further expand its partnerships with private enterprises in order to develop new technologies and to strengthen the public-private ecosystem of the university.
 To this end, the UT Connecting Industries calls were launched.
 Funding for this call will come from the Topsector HTSM, private enterprises and the University of Twente itself.
 Each year, the UT will decides if a new call will be opened.